 This special partnership between the two is notable.
 Won-Joon used to work at Qualcomm.
 Now, over at Samsung, the company can say it has the fastest chip in an Android phone.
 It even beats the iPhone 14 Pro on some benchmarks.
 Did Won-Joon just call his buddies back at Qualcomm and ask for some extra special sauce?
 Well, no.

 “We work with all of the major chipset partners from the ground up.
 So, that was the case for Snapdragon 8 Gen 2 as well.
 We’ve been involved from the very beginning of the planning, letting them know about our requirements for the performance as well as architecture,” Won-Joon says.
 Not exactly a thrilling tale, so I dig a little.

-Would Samsung take chipset production in-house like Apple?
+So, is Samsung moving anway from in-house chips for its flagships, or is this just a one off?
 Apple silicon’s success across its different devices has become especially apparent in recent years.
 Then again, the chip in the Galaxy S23 Ultra does compete with Apple’s most recent top-end mobile chip, the A16 Bionic.